 A multiple pregnancy

 “Can a linguistic pregnancy last only three months instead of nine?” you’ll wonder.
 Most definitely!
 And even just one day if we get down to business.
 But this will not be possible without good management of the “project”.
 In this case, project managers can be likened to gynecologists, who coordinate the work of midwives, nurses, etc. to deliver the baby.
 And yes!
 Under their able management, the best language experts work together to shorten a linguistic “pregnancy” from nine months to only three (or in less time) and for the “baby” to be born healthy, strong and eager to go out into the world.
-At the very least, at Okodia Translation Services , we’ve already successfully completed several projects of this kind.
+At the very least, at Okodia Translation Services in London , we’ve already successfully completed several projects of this kind.
 Chalk it up to parental pride. 😉